-- 7.5.
-Registration of Embryos - 7.5.1. both sire and dam must be registered before embryo production is initiated; and - 7.5.2.
+7.5.
+Registration of Embryos

+- 7.5.1. both sire and dam must be registered or deemed recorded (DR) before embryo production is initiated; and - 7.5.2.
 A Flush Record and Embryo Registration application, on the prescribed form, signed by the owner or lessee of the cow must be submitted to the Executive Officer with the prescribed fee within 8 months after the flush.
 Embryo Registration Certificates will then be issued for each embryo.
 This form can be found 'Forms and Downloads' section of the ALCA website.
-Older embryos not previously recorded may be registered at Council discretion and subject to approval of the dam and sire owners, if still current members.
+Older embryos not previously recorded may be registered at Council discretion and subject to approval of the dam and sire owners, if still current members. - 7.5.3.
+Should a registered animal or embryo be sold to a person who is not a member of the Association (see By-Laws 4.6 and 5.2) or its owner ceases to be a member, that animal will be listed as inactive in the Herd Book.